 - 4 tbsp self rising flour see notes for substitutions

-- 2 tbsp milk see notes for substitutions
+- 2 tablespoon milk see notes for substitutions

 - Lightly grease a cooking mug with cooking spray or oil.
 Set aside for later use.